UBC-DSCI/autotest/README.md

 in a docker container.

 # Demo
-To run the demo, clone this repository and navigate to it.
+To run the demo, clone Autotest and navigate to the root of the repository.
 Give read/write permissions to the `demo/source` and `demo/release` folders
 (which will appear in the running docker container's home folder):
 ```